 Ronald W. Bailey (Co-PI), Head of the Department of African American Studies at the University of Illinois at Urbana-Champaign since July 2012.
 He is a 1965 graduate of Evans County History School in Claxton, GA, and a 1969 Phi Beta Kappa graduate with a BA in Liberal Arts (Cross-Cultural Studies) from Michigan State University’s Justin Morrill College.
 He holds an MA in Political Science from Stanford and a Ph.D. in Black Studies from Stanford, the first such degree awarded in the United States in 1980.
 He has taught at Fisk University, Cornell, Northwestern, the University of Mississippi (as chair of the African American Studies Program), and Northeastern University, where he chaired the Department of African-American Studies for eight years.
 He also served as Vice President for Academic Affairs at South Carolina State University and at Knoxville College, and as a senior scientist with the Education Development Center, Inc. Work on digital technologies has included the development of two website: NubiaNet with support from NEH and digNubia, with support from the National Science Foundation.
 He has served as a member of the national advisory board of the William and Ida Friday Institute for Educational Innovation at North Carolina State University since 2008.

-Antoinette Burton (Co-PI), Bastian Professor of Global and Transnational Studies and Professor of History and Director of the Illinois Program for Research in the Humanities at the University of Illinois, Urbana Champaign.
+Antoinette Burton (Co-PI), Bastian Professor of Global and Transnational Studies and Professor of History and Director of the Illinois Program for Research in the Humanities at the University of Illinois at Urbana-Champaign.
 Her work focuses on the modern British empire, with particular attention to women, gender, sexuality, race, postcolonialism and the worlds that imperialism made and unmade.
 Her research has been supported by the NEH, the ACLS and the John Simon Guggenheim Foundation.
 Her most recent monograph is The Trouble with Empire: Challenges to Modern British Imperialism, published in 2015 by Oxford University Press.
 Burton is also the PI for Humanities Without Walls, a related project funded by the Andrew W. Mellon Foundation.

-Marilyn Thomas-Houston, Visiting Research Specialist/Digital Humanities.
+Marilyn Thomas-Houston, Visiting Research Specialist/Digital Humanities, Department of African-American Studies at the University of Illinois at Urbana-Champaign.
 Until she retired in June 2015, Thomas-Houston was Joint Associate Professor of African American Studies and Anthropology at the University of Florida.
 She is the Co-founding Editor with Daryl Michael Scott of a new peer-reviewed journal, Fire!!!: The Multimedia Journal of Black Studies.
 The journal is published by the Association for the Study of African American Life and History (ASALH) and made accessible online by JSTOR as a part of its Current Scholarship initiative www.fire-jbs.org.
 She also edited a special issue of the International Journal of Africana Studies, a compilation of papers and discussions by key Black Studies scholars at a convening sponsored by the Ford Foundation, which was distributed at the 2011 NCBS meeting.
 Her research publications include an ethnography, ‘Stony the Road’ to Change: Black Mississippians and the Culture of Social Relations published by Cambridge University Press (2005) and the edited volume, Homing Devices: The Poor as Targets of Public Housing Policy and Practice published by Lexington Books in 2006.
 Since 2013-2014, she has served as Visiting Research Specialist in the Department of African American Studies at the University of Illinois.

-Maria Bonn, Senior Lecturer, Graduate School of Library and Information Science, University of Illinois at Urbana-Champaign.
+Maria Bonn, Senior Lecturer, School of Information Sciences, University of Illinois at Urbana-Champaign.
 Maria Bonn teaches courses on the role of libraries in scholarly communication and publishing.
 Prior to her teaching appointment, Bonn served as the Associate University Librarian for Publishing at the University of Michigan Library, with responsibility for publishing and scholarly communications initiatives, including the University of Michigan Press and the Scholarly Publishing Office.
 Bonn has also been an assistant professor of English at institutions both in the Unites States and abroad.
 She received a bachelor’s degree from the University of Rochester, master’s and doctoral degrees in American Literature from SUNY Buffalo, and a master’s in information and library science from the University of Michigan.